salernolabs/rescuegroups/doc/request/Website/readme.md

 #### ::setSetWebsiteSideBarWidth

-Sets setWebsiteSideBarWidth field with a value of type int.
+Sets setWebsiteSideBarWidth field with a value of type string.

-    $query->setSetWebsiteSideBarWidth(int);
+    $query->setSetWebsiteSideBarWidth(string);

 #### ::setEnableWebsiteLogo